jpan127/MIPS-Architecture/README.md

 # MIPS-Architecture

-Designing a 32-bit single cycle MIPS architecture in Verilog.
+Designing a 32-bit single cycle MIPS architecture in Verilog / SystemVerilog Plan is to finish the single cycle, create a branch Single-Cycle, and pipeline the Master branch.

 ## Instruction Set